 Their even temperament, single-mindedness, medium size and intelligence has made them popular family pets.

 Yes, the Poodle.
 Incorrectly stereotyped as a dainty, fancy little bit of fluff that walks sedately beside well-to-do ladies, the Poodle is actually a highly intelligent and very capable dog.
 We are talking about the ‘larger Poodle’ here – not the little kind that has bows and ribbons in its hair.

 The Poodle was traditionally a highly valuable gun dog, used in the hunting of fowl.
-It is very intelligent and requires a lot of physical and mental stimulation to maintain peak performance.

 This breed’s instinctive behavior is worth noting – hunting and marking drives are more obvious in Poodles than a lot of other dog breeds.
 It ranks as one of the most intelligent dogs, is highly trainable, and an excellent swimmer.